API ReferenceΒΆ

 StatelessEventΒΆ

-An alias for Event.
+An alias of Event.

 Added in version 0.7.2.